ketsapiwiq/mini_autogpt/README.md

 python3.11 main.py
 ```

+## Program Architecture and Critical Path 🔄

+Mini-AutoGPT follows a think-decide-act cycle that forms its critical execution path:

+1. **Think Phase** (`think.py`):
+   - Program starts with the `run_think()` function
+   - Loads thought history and context
+   - Processes current tasks and user messages
+   - Generates thoughts using LLM

+2. **Decision Phase** (`action_decisions.py`):
+   - Takes generated thoughts as input
+   - Evaluates context and previous conversations if needed
+   - Makes a decision using LLM about what action to take
+   - Validates and formats the decision as JSON

+3. **Evaluation Phase** (`think.py`):
+   - Evaluates the decision by combining thoughts and chosen action
+   - Validates decision quality
+   - Can retry decisions if quality check fails
+   - Includes error handling with max retry limits

+4. **Action Phase** (`action_execute.py`):
+   - Executes the validated decision
+   - Can perform various actions like:
+     - Responding to users
+     - Running commands
+     - Managing tasks
+     - Searching information

+5. **Memory Management**:
+   - Maintains conversation history
+   - Tracks thought processes
+   - Stores task states and results

+The program uses local LLMs for all decision-making processes, making it fully autonomous while running entirely on your machine.

 ## Experimental Notice 🧪

 Mini-AutoGPT is still experimental.
 It might get a little too excited and repeat what you say or surprise you with unexpected wisdom.
 Handle it with care and affection!